-The QCA has considered the matters raised by Origin Energy and addressed these in detail in Chapter 4.
+The matters raised by Origin Energy are addressed in detail in Chapter 4.

 6.5 Enabling additional retailer services and execution of government policy

 The delegation requires us to consider incorporating government policy matters within notified prices to enable retailers to offer (and customers to participate in) relevant programs or schemes.